WELCOME TO THE WEST! Grand Teton and nearby Jackson, WY, give people an AMAZING feel for the American West.

 Visiting the National Elk Refuge is an absolute MUST during the winter.
 Elk migrate south from Yellowstone into this valley en masse during the winter.
 The refuge ensures they are fed, since food can be hard to come by for the elk in the winter.
 A sleigh ride out among the elk is also a must-do!

-You can downhill ski at Teton Village, or cross-country ski right in Grand Teton National Park.
+You can downhill ski at Teton Village or cross-country ski right in Grand Teton National Park.
 You can even have a ranger-guided snowshoe tour.

-When to visit
+When to Visit

 The Jackson Hole Valley is over 6,000 feet above sea level.
 So summers are short in this area.

 Generally, the busy season is May to October, with the summer months being the most crowded.
-May and October will be much less crowded but can be a gamble with the weather.
+May and October will be much less crowded, but can be a gamble with the weather.

 September is our recommended time to visit Yellowstone and Grand Teton.
 It can still be somewhat crowded, but visitors are waning, and the weather is usually great.

-How long to visit
+How Long to Visit

 As listed above, there are MANY activities you can do in Grand Teton and the Jackson Hole area.
 You can spend a week and not do it all.

 We’ve produced travel itineraries and audio guides to guide you through each park.
-If you want to take the stress out of planning, and if you’re one of those curious people who likes to learn about the place you’re visiting, this is definitely for you.
+If you want to take the stress out of planning, and if you’re one of those curious people who like to learn about the place you’re visiting, this is definitely for you.

-How to get there: Driving
+How to Get There: Driving

 Surrounding mountain ranges make Grand Teton a long drive from just about anywhere.